bitcoinclubcash/bitcoinclubcash/CONTRIBUTING.md

-Contributing to Bitcoin ABC
+Contributing to Bitcoin CLUB
 ===========================

-The Bitcoin ABC project welcomes contributors!
+The Bitcoin CLUB project welcomes contributors!

-This guide is intended to help developers contribute effectively to Bitcoin ABC.
+This guide is intended to help developers contribute effectively to Bitcoin CLUB.

 Communicating with Developers
 -----------------------------

-To get in contact with ABC developers, we monitor a telegram supergroup.
-The intent of this group is specifically to facilitate development of Bitcoin-ABC, and to welcome people who wish to participate.
+To get in contact with CLUB developers, we monitor a telegram supergroup.
+The intent of this group is specifically to facilitate development of Bitcoin-CLUB, and to welcome people who wish to participate.

 https://t.me/joinchat/HCYr50mxRWjA2uLqii-psw

 Acceptable use of this supergroup includes the following:

-* Introducing yourself to other ABC developers.
+* Introducing yourself to other CLUB developers.
 * Getting help with your development environment.
 * Discussing how to complete a patch.